dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

  Modify `server.js` to validate a purchase on these THREE conditions:

-a.
-No quantities were selected (i.e. all quantities are 0)
+1. No quantities were selected (i.e. all quantities are 0)

-b.
-A non-negative integer is input as a quantity
+2. A non-negative integer is input as a quantity

-c.
-A quantity input for an item exceeds the quantity available for that item
+3. A quantity input for an item exceeds the quantity available for that item

 If the purchase is invalid, you **must** provide some feedback to the user as to why and enable them to correct the problem and purchase.